 REEd is a university-based intermediary with deep ties to the TK–12 education community across the state.
-We are committed to moving research findings into practice and building the capacity of education systems to improve teaching and learning with the goal of reducing education inequities.
-We do this by testing professional growth systems for building capacity and using research practice partnerships to spread and deepen this work in many districts across the state and beyond.
+We are committed to moving research findings into practice and building the capacity of education systems to improve teaching and learning and expand opportunities for students, with the goal of reducing education inequities.

-To develop organizations’ capacity to continuously improve teacher professional growth systems so that teachers grow professionally, students achieve, and educational inequities are diminished.
+To develop organizations’ capacity to continuously improve systems so that teachers grow professionally, students achieve, and educational inequities are diminished.

 Engage California organizations through research practice partnerships to create and sustain the conditions needed to implement high-quality systems

 Enable knowledge transfer to accelerate systemic improvement and move the field